maithilish/uknit/notes/designnotes.md

 Similarly, when copyAndPatch() is called for P7, all the packs before are reverse traversed to find first matching pack for its exp part foo.getOptions().
 The matching pack is I6 and its var options is patched and copy of P7 exp becomes options2.setEnabled(true).
 Even though I2 also perfectly matches it is never considered as search terminates on the first match and I6 is used for patch.
 It is important to note that I2 and I6 are different packs and not equal but the exp of both I2 and I6 are one and the same instance as it comes from same MethodDeclaration node of single compilatation unit.
 In other words, both exp of I2 and I6 point to same instance of MI exp foo.options().

-This logic eliminates complexcities associated with patch maintainace, but it depends on ordering of pack and it is important that packs in the list are in same order as they appear in source.
+The logic eliminates complexcities associated with patch maintainace, but it depends on ordering of pack and it is important that packs in the list are in same order as they appear in source.

 ### Var Rename Patch